gammu/gammu/docs/manual/faq/smsd.rst

 Why received delivery reports are not matched to sent messages?
 ---------------------------------------------------------------

-This can occasinoally happen and can have several reasons.
+This can occasionally happen and can have several reasons.

 * If reports are arriving late, you can adjust :config:option:`DeliveryReportDelay`.
 * If reports are coming from different SMSC than you're using for sending, set :config:option:`SkipSMSCNumber`.
-* If SMSD is unable to match sent message with delivery report, it might be due to missing international prefix in one of the numbes.
+* If SMSD is unable to match sent message with delivery report, it might be due to missing international prefix in one of the numbers.
 Generally the best approach is to always send messages to international number (eg. use ``+32485xxxxxx`` instead of ``0485xxxxxx``).